Last Updated on: 30th October 2025, 08:51 am

 ToggleWhat is bruxism in children?

-Bruxism often happens at night, but some children also do it during the day.
+Bruxism often happens at night, but some children do it during the day.
 It can wear down tooth enamel, make teeth more sensitive, and even cause jaw pain.
-For small kids, this condition can also interrupt sleep, which affects mood and growth.
+For small kids, this condition can also interrupt sleep, affecting mood and growth.

 What is the difference between occasional tooth grinding and ongoing childhood bruxism?